Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ## Number of zookeeper nodes in the ensemble

 3 (Three) for most of the cases is enough (you can loose one node).
+Using more nodes allows to scale up read throughput for zookeeper, but don't improve writes at all.